-I knew from the way that Pedro in the Mexico City office the phone that something had turned for the worst.
-Pedro?s voice sounded low and muttled – preoccupied and low energy compared with our recent interactions.
+I knew from the way that Pedro in the Mexico City office answered the phone that something had turned for the worst.
+Pedro’s voice sounded low and muffled – preoccupied and low energy compared with our recent interactions.
 Pedro and his colleagues had recently been missing key details in our shared projects.
-They just seemed? well? disengaged from their tasks.
-I picked up the phone to call someone I knew from the company?s leadership team.
+They just seemed disengaged from their tasks.
+I picked up the phone to call someone I knew from the company’s leadership team.

 A Pandemic of Disengaged Zombie Workers

 Pedro and his colleagues are not the exception.
 They are unfortunately the norm.
 Studies by Gallop, Deloitte, Dale Carnegie and others all point to the staggering lack of employee engagement in the United States.
 These studies all show 70%+ of workers surveyed consider themselves unengaged at work.

 As a company breaks through from startup to growth stage, its leaders often discuss how to preserve that “entrepreneurial culture” – its key success factor.
 Translated:

 We don’t want to lose that sense of individual employee contribution and drive to beat the odds.

 We’re talking about the essence of employee engagement.
 According to Dale Carnegie Training, U.S. companies with engaged employees outperform non-engaging companies by 202%.

 Globally The Disengagement Issue Compounds

 Most growth-stage companies eventually start taking global markets seriously, opening overseas offices and hiring local staff.
 Here is where the employee engagement challenges start to compound.
 A disappointing 13% of international employees feel engaged in their jobs according to Gallup’s State of the Global Workplace.